apache/datafusion-comet/APPLE-README.md

 - The Apache version typically has all features enabled by default but we only enable a subset of features in the Apple version so that we can roll out features gradually once they are production-ready.

+### Memory Tuning

+Apple Comet provides two options for memory management:

+- **Unified Memory Management** shares an off-heap memory pool between Spark and Comet.
+This is the recommended option.
+- **Native Memory Management** leverages DataFusion's memory management for the native plans and allocates memory independently of Spark.

+### Unified Memory Management (default requirement for OSS Comet)

+This option is automatically enabled when `spark.memory.offHeap.enabled=true`.

+### Native Memory Management (only in Apple Comet)

+This option is automatically enabled when `spark.memory.offHeap.enabled=false`.

+- Each native plan has a dedicated memory pool.
+- By default, the size of each pool is `spark.comet.memory.overhead.factor * spark.executor.memory`.
+- It is important to take executor concurrency into account.
+The maximum number of concurrent plans in an executor can be calculated with `spark.executor.cores / spark.task.cpus`.
+- For example, if the executor can execute 4 plans concurrently, then the total amount of memory allocated will be `4 * spark.comet.memory.overhead.factor * spark.executor.memory`.
+- It is also possible to set `spark.comet.memoryOverhead` to the desired size for each pool, rather than calculating it based on `spark.comet.memory.overhead.factor`.
+- If both `spark.comet.memoryOverhead` and `spark.comet.memory.overhead.factor` are set, the former will be used.
+- Comet will allocate at least `spark.comet.memory.overhead.min` memory per pool.

 ## Release Notes

 Release notes are available at [https://github.pie.apple.com/IPR/apache-arrow-datafusion-comet/releases](https://github.pie.apple.com/IPR/apache-arrow-datafusion-comet/releases).